-The Parkland College Counseling and Advising Center, in conjunction with the Champaign-Urbana Mental Health Public Education Committee, is presenting this free session for the campus and community.
-If you have questions or need additional information, please contact Jennifer Klatsky in Counseling and Advising, 217/351-2453 or email@example.com
+Parkland College, in conjunction with the Champaign-Urbana Mental Health Public Education Committee, is presenting this free session.
+For additional information, please contact Jennifer Klatsky in the Counseling and Advising Center, 217/351-2453 or email@example.com.